hugoBuissez/wedia-dam-uploader/README.md

 ## Server

-The repository provides a very basic server that can simulate file upload but files are lost at the end of the process.
+The repository provides a very basic server in NodeJS that can simulate file upload but files are lost at the end of the process.
 The server IP can be changed via filepond proprety.
 See [filepond server api](https://pqina.nl/filepond/docs/patterns/api/server/) for further informations about filepond server side.

+You can launch the server with the command `node server.js` in the root repository.

 ## Distribution mode